oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_sql_tuning_advisor_task_recommendation_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The execution id for an execution of a SQL tuning task.
+                                            <div>The execution ID for an execution of a SQL tuning task.
 This is not the <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a>.</div>
                                                         </td>
             </tr>
                                 <tr>